ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

-If the query contained the SDE EDNS option ({{client-request}}), and the DNS server returns an EDE indicating blocking or modification of the response, the DNS server SHOULD include additional detail in the EXTRA-TEXT field encoded as structured and machine-readable data.
+If the query contained the SDE EDNS option ({{client-request}}), and the DNS server returns an EDE indicating blocking or modification of the response, the DNS server SHOULD include additional detail in the EXTRA-TEXT field encoded as structured and machine-readable data, unless configured otherwise.
 If including the additional detail would cause the response to exceed the EDNS0 size {{?RFC9715}} (and thus setting TC=1), it SHOULD be omitted.

 If the SDE option was not present in the DNS request, the DNS server MUST NOT include